aspose-total/Aspose.Total-Products/total/en/cpp/conversion/rtf-to-xls/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert RTF to XLS or Online App" h2="Export RTF to XLS via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include RTF to XLS conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export RTF to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+RTF (Rich Text Format) is a document format that is widely used for exchanging text documents between different applications.
+It is a popular format for exchanging documents between different operating systems and applications.
+However, it is not suitable for data analysis and manipulation.
+XLS (Excel Spreadsheet) is a popular format for storing and manipulating data.
+Therefore, it is necessary to convert RTF to XLS in order to perform data analysis and manipulation.

+<h2>How Aspose.Total Helps for RTF to XLS Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate and convert documents, spreadsheets, images and other file formats.
+It includes Aspose.Words for C++ and Aspose.Cells for C++.
+Aspose.Words for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It enables developers to export RTF to HTML.
+Aspose.Cells for C++ is a powerful spreadsheet manipulation API that enables developers to convert HTML to XLS.
+By using Aspose.Total for C++, developers can easily include RTF to XLS conversion feature within their C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}